mark-lumbao/haskell-learning/README.md

 ## Reasons?

 - Deeply understand the concept of immutability
-- Master configuration syntax for XMonad and XMobar
+- Properly understand configuration syntax for XMonad and XMobar
 - Ease my adaption of Elm for front-end web development
 - Brag about knowing Haskell and Functional Programming :3